Maya Brady

-Maya Ann Brady-Timmons is an American college softball player for the UCLA Bruins.
+Maya Ann Brady-Timmons (born June 1, 2001) is an American professional softball player for the Talons of the Athletes Unlimited Softball League.
+She played college softball for the UCLA Bruins.
 As a freshman in 2020, she was named Softball America Freshman of the Year.

 High school career

 Brady attended Oaks Christian School in Westlake Village, California where she was a middle infielder and led the team to three Marmonte League titles and was a two-time league MVP.
 During her senior year, she had a .558 batting average with 12 home runs and 32 runs batted in (RBI).
 Following an outstanding season, she was named Marmonte League Most Valuable Player and All-CIF Southern section, as well as the Ventura County Star 2019 All-County Softball Player of the Year and Los Angeles Daily News Player of the Year.
 She was ranked the No. 2 recruit in the nation by FloSoftball and Softball America.